Lyon-Ynov-Campus/YTrack/subjects/forum/README.md

 #### API

 One of the goal of this project is also to gather all the knowledge acquired throughout the year.
-With that in mind, you will be asked to create your very first mini API.
+With that in mind, you will be asked to create your very **first mini API**.

 * Your Go routes must either be :
-  * Public Route: A Route that present HTML content via a static html page using `http` golang package with `http.ServeFile` function.
+  * "*Public Route*": A Route that present HTML content via a static html page using `http` golang package with `http.ServeFile` function.
   * "*Private*" Route: A Route that performs an action on the database or retrieves data.
 Then it returns a result in the response of the route *(ResponseWriter)*
   <br><br>
 * Your JavaScript will then: